Frequently Asked Questions | Pharmacy

 The Pacific University School of Pharmacy program leads to a Doctor of Pharmacy, or PharmD, degree.

-Beginning in 2017, the School of Pharmacy also offers a joint degree program leading to a Doctor of Pharmacy/Master of Science in Pharmaceutical Sciences (PharmD/MS) dual degree.
+The School of Pharmacy also offers a joint degree program leading to a Doctor of Pharmacy/Master of Science in Pharmaceutical Sciences (PharmD/MS) dual degree.
 This is a one-year research-focused curriculum that will be added following the three-year PharmD program, for a total of four years of education.

 Is the program accredited?